Computed Tomography (CT) - Chest

 Chest CT can demonstrate various lung disorders, such as:

-A CT angiogram (CTA) may be performed to evaluate the blood vessels (arteries and veins) in the chest.
-This involves the rapid injection of an iodine-containing fluid (contrast material) into a vein while obtaining CT images.
+Your doctor may perform a CT angiogram (CTA) to evaluate the blood vessels (arteries and veins) in the chest.
+The technologist rapidly injects an iodine contrast material into a vein while obtaining CT images.
 See the CT Angiography (CTA) page for more information.

 How should I prepare?